clariphy/clariphy.github.io-source/pages/about/overview.md

 <h1>Our Mission</h1>

 The Community Laboratory for AI Research at the Intersection with Physics (CLARIPHY) is a multidisciplinary collaborative effort between the particle physics and artificial intelligence research communities.
 It aims to understand how AI can radically extend the discovery potential of large particle physics experiments while simultaneously providing a unique environment for driving AI research in new directions.
+Our collaboration pursues research activities which advances both fundamental research in this area as well as pathways to application in real world situations.

 <h1>Particle Physics and Artificial Intelligence</h1>